james-daniels/cgem/README.md

-  buy         Buy side places order to buy crypto completion  Generate the autocompletion script for the specified shell help        Help about any command init        init creates the default config file price       Price of trading pair sell        Sell side places order to sell crypto
+  buy         Buy side places order to buy crypto completion  Generate the autocompletion script for the specified shell help        Help about any command init        Init creates the default config file price       Price of trading pair sell        Sell side places order to sell crypto